jeanimal/heuristica/README.md

 # heuristica
-Heuristic functions implemented in R, such as Take The Best (TTB) and Dawes rule, a unit-weighted linear model.
+Heuristic functions implemented in R, such as a unit-weighted linear model and Gigerenzer and Goldstein's Take The Best (TTB).

 ## Goal